-His lawyer, David Coombs, told the "Today" show this was just the right time for the announcement.
+His lawyer, David Coombs, told the "Today" show this was just the right moment for this announcement.

 DAVID COOMBS: Chelsea didn't want to have this be something that overshadowed the case, wanted to wait until the case was done to move forward to the next stage of her life.

-YOUNG: Well, we will also refer to Manning as she or her, as she has now requested.
-Adam Klasfeld, a reporter for Courthouse News, covered the Manning trial at Fort Mead in Maryland and joins us by Skype for a look at gender identity disorder.
-A warning: This may not be appropriate for all ears.
+YOUNG: Adam Klasfeld, a reporter at Courthouse News, covered the Manning trial at Fort Meade in Maryland, and joins us by Skype for a look at gender identity disorder, which - a warning - may not be an appropriate conversation for all ears.

-But Adam, it was part of Manning's defense, he's not gay, he feels like a woman trapped in a man's body, has been sentenced to Fort Leavenworth in Kansas.
-What have prison officials said about his request?
+But Adam, it was a part of Manning's defense - not gay, but someone feeling like a woman trapped in a man's body.
+The time will be served at Fort Leavenworth, in Kansas.
+What have prison officials there said about the request?

-YOUNG: Well, as you write, these judges that have ruled in this way say that rejecting such treatment for transgender prisoners constitutes cruel and unusual punishment, because in particular in the case of the hormone therapy, it is seen as - well, you quote one transgender as saying it's the best antidepressant, anti-anxiety drug I've ever been on.
+YOUNG: Well, as you write, these judges that have ruled in this way say that rejecting such a treatment for transgender prisoners constitutes cruel and unusual punishment because in particular, in the case of the hormone therapy, it is seen as - well, you quote one transgender as saying it's the best antidepressant, anti-anxiety drug I've ever been on.
 It's seen as a medical need.

 YOUNG: And including that the military officially bans transgenders from serving.
 It's under a medical restriction.

-KLASFELD: Yes, these same medical restrictions shoehorn transgender identity into voyeurism and many other categories that a lot of people in the transgender community find offensive.
+KLASFELD: Yes, the same medical restrictions shoehorn transgender identity into voyeurism and many other categories that a lot of people in the transgender community find offensive.

 KLASFELD: Thank you so much for having me.

-YOUNG: Well as we said, the military is also responding to gay marriage.
-Benefits start soon for married, same-sex military couples, and the military is helping couples who want to get married by giving them extra leave to travel to places where they can legally get married.
+YOUNG: Well, the military is also responding to gay marriage.
+Benefits start soon for married, same-sex couple; and the military is helping couples who want to get married by giving them extra leave so they can travel to places where they can legally get married.